 Building a college list can feel overwhelming.
-There are thousands of schools, endless rankings, and no shortage of opinions from friends, parents, counselors and Reddit groups.
-The goal isn’t to find the “best” colleges.
-It’s to build a list that actually works for you and will provide you options.
+There are thousands of schools, endless rankings, and no shortage of opinions from friends, parents, counselors, and Reddit groups.
+The goal is not to find the “best” colleges.
+It is to build a list that actually works for you and will provide you options.

 Step 1: Start With Fit, Not Prestige